mahuntington/python_sql/python_sql/lessons/flask.md

 In this lesson, we'll create a web API using the Flask framework.
 By the end of the lesson, it will be able to perform create, read, update, and delete actions on a specific model in your database.
 ## Creating a Virtual Development Environment

-Let's create a special development environment.
+If this hasn't already been done yet, let's create a special development environment.
 This will separate what we use for class from the rest of your system.
 It also makes installing python packages easier

 ```zsh
 python3 -m venv ~/my-env